This charming fall table setting was inspired by nature, and features apples, eucalyptus, and flowers in cheerful pinks and reds!

 Flax linen napkins are a staple for me; something I’ve used again and again.
 I hesitated to spend the money on 100% linen napkins for a long time, but I’m so glad I did!
 Not only do they have a feel that you just can’t get with synthetics, they wear so well.
 In fact, they look better the more you wash them!

-And a burlap colored linen placemat adds lots of texture.
+And dark flax linen placemats add lots of texture.

 I’m pretty sure more apple table settings will be coming my way this fall! 😉 And maybe some applesauce and apple tarts, too.